 These TC classes certify the students for holster use anywhere holsters are used.
 That is a great testament to the quality and trust the IPSC TC provides.
 The class also provides a peek into the world of IPSC and, hopefully, intrigues the students to continue on.

 It was obvious this group got it that the TC first priority is SAFETY while learning to shoot a wide variety of skills; freestyle, strong hand, weak hand, reloads, kneeling, prone, movement and more that students may encounter in matches.

-If you can’t get into qualifiers, check out ISL on the Islands.
-They tend to be good practice for qualifiers.
+If you can’t get into qualifiers, check out ISL on the Island.
+They host club matches that are good practice for qualifiers.
 These are held in Victoria, Nanaimo and Campbell River.
 And, of course, steel matches at TMSA and Mission.
 Chilliwack does IDPA for yet another exposure to pistol shooting challenges.

 Students can, and should, shoot steel matches before their first qualifier.
-TMSA has a steel match Sat Feb 02.18.
+Abbotsford has Steel practice every Tuesday evening on Range 4 starting at 7 pm and runs until 10. $5 drop-in fee, members and non-members are welcome.
+TMSA has a steel match Sat May 06.17.
 Mission also shoots steel, check their site.
 Even coming out to a qualifier just to watch is a good idea to get a feel for how the game is played.